THE MUSIC OF WHAT HAPPENS

 twisting-and-turning romp through sexuality, identity, friendship, and

-— Alex Sanchez, award-winning author of RAINBOW BOYS and BOYFRIENDS
+— Alex Sanchez, award-winning author of RAINBOW BOYS

 Special paperback re-release out now — featuring a foreword by LGBT ally and former NFL player Chris Kluwe, as well as two new chapters!